-IS230TNVBH1A - Vibration Input Assembly
+IS230TNVBH1A - TMR Vibration Input Assembly Board

 World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

-Part No.: IS230TNVBH1A
+Part Number: IS230TNVBH1A

 Manufacturer: General Electric